PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psmoduledevelopment/templates/template-versions.md

 ### Listing all versions of a template

-By default, `Get-PSMDTemplate` only shows the latest version found.
+By default, `Get-PSMDTemplate` only shows the latest version found.To instead list all versions of all templates use the -All switch.

 ```powershell
 Get-PSMDTEmplate -All
 ```

-will instead list all versions of all templates.

 ### Selecting by version

 Get-PSMDTemplate has two additional parameters that target version:

- - `-MinimumVersion` - Only templates with at least that version will be returned (the latest only unless also `-All` was specified)
+ - `-MinimumVersion` - Only templates with at least that version will be returned (the latest only unless `-All` was also specified)
  - `-RequiredVersion` - Only the specified version will be returned.

 ### Invoking a specific version of a template